isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 identifier, the gene symbol, the Pearson and Spearman correlation coefficients, and the difference between the two.
 The table has also been sorted by the Spearman coefficient, in descending order.
 This query executes in less than one minute and processes a total of 34 GB of data.
+This is a great example of how cloud computing can significantly enhance analytic capabilities beyond running large analytic bioinformatics pipelines quickly!

 Back in June, Google
 `announced <https://cloud.google.com/blog/big-data/2016/06/bigquery-111-now-with-standard-sql-iam-and-partitioned-tables>`_